MaastrichtU-IDS/translator-openpredict/README.md

 ---

-# More about the data model
+# More about the data model :minidisc:

 * The gold standard for drug-disease indications has been retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3159979